andrtell/cs-notes/c/1110-structs.md

 ---

-Structs are copied on assignment.
+Structs are copied by value.

 ---